annikoff/redmine_plugin_computed_custom_field/README.md

 Valid formula is a valid Ruby code executed when customized object is updated.
 To put a field ID in the formula, double-click on an item in the list of available fields.

 ![ComputedCustomField plugin for Redmine](https://raw.githubusercontent.com/annikoff/images/master/redmine_plugin_computed_custom_field_v_1_0_0.png)

+### Changelog:

+Plugin's changelog is available [here](CHANGELOG.md).

 ### Important information

 This is a new version of the plugin.
 Since version 1.0.0 it is not compatible with previous versions.
 The following constructions in formula `%{cf_id}` are no longer supported.
-Instead use `cfs[cf_id]` (thanks to [ecanuto](https://github.com/ecanuto) for the idea).
+Instead use `cfs[cf_id]`.
 If you need to upgrade from older versions, please check out migration section.

 > ### Notes:
-> - cfs[cf_id] &mdash; must be an ID of existing custom field
+> - cfs[cf_id] &mdash; must be an ID of existing custom field.
-> - Be careful with code in formula, if it would wrong your application can be crashed
+> - Be careful with code in formula, if it would wrong your application can be crashed.
-> - If a computed custom field was created after creating of customized object you need to re-save an object to evaluate computations
+> - If a computed custom field was created after creating of customized object you need to re-save an object to evaluate computations.
-> - After updating of formula customized objects should be re-saved
+> - After updating of formula customized objects should be re-saved.

 ### Installation: